pulumi/docs/content/tutorials/embedding-pulumi/_index.md

 ## Prerequisites

-You will need the following tools to complete this pathway:
+You will need the following tools to complete this tutorial:

 - A [Pulumi account and token](/docs/pulumi-cloud/accounts#access-tokens)
     - If you don't have an account, go to the [signup page](https://app.pulumi.com/signup).